ajmedeio/portfolio/content/journal/1_philanthropist-of-the-year-speech.md

 ---
 title: Philanthropist of the Year Award Presenter Speech
 tags: ritas-closet, journal
+timeline_date: 2023-09-15
 publish: true
 ---
 > [!info] INCOMPLETE
 >
-> Add context and link to the foundation's website and picture of night
+> TODO: Add context and link to the foundation's website and picture of night

 Good evening everyone!